 H draws a horizontal line, and

 V draws a vertical line.
-Both commands only take one argument since they only move in one direction.
+Both commands only take one parameter since they only move in one direction.

-So now we know enough commands to start to draw something.
-An easy place to start is just drawing a plain old rectangle (the same type that could more easily be made with a
+An easy place to start is by drawing a shape.
+We will start with a rectangle (the same type that could be more easily made with a

 <rect> element).
-It's composed of only horizontal and vertical lines:
+It's composed of horizontal and vertical lines only.

-Finally, we can shorten the above path declaration a little bit by using the "Close Path" command,
+We can shorten the above path declaration a little bit by using the "Close Path" command, called with

-Z. This command draws a straight line from your current position back to the first point that started the path.
-It is often placed at the end of a path node, although it's not necessary to close a path all the time.
-Apparently there is no difference between the uppercase and lowercase command.
+Z. This command draws a straight line from the current position back to the first point of the path.
+It is often placed at the end of a path node, although not always.
+There is no difference between the uppercase and lowercase command.

 So our path above could be shortened to:

 <path d="M 10 10 H 90 V 90 H 10 Z" fill="transparent" stroke="black"/>

 The relative forms of these commands can also be used to draw the same picture.
 Relative commands are called by using lowercase letters, and rather than moving the cursor to an exact coordinate, they move it relative to its last position.
 For instance, since our box is 80×80, the